Killer Camp

 Killer Camp is a British-American game show produced by Tuesday's Child Television.
 The series' first season aired on ITV2 as a Halloween Special 2019, on the five consecutive nights leading up to Halloween.
 After licensing the first season in summer 2020, The CW commissioned a second season of the series in March 2021, resulting in it moving to the network as an original.

 The second season premiered on The CW on 10 October 2021, as a part of the network's fall 2021 schedule.
 On 18 October 2021, the series was pulled from the network's schedule after two episodes (the network aired the remaining episodes during its summer lineup), and was replaced by repeats of Masters of Illusion.

 Premise

-The series revolves around eleven people who are dropped into a 1980s inspired lakeside lodge where they learn it's not the Summer Camp they had envisioned, but a Killer Camp with a secret murderer among them.
+Set in the forests of Lithuania, in a 1980s inspired lakeside lodge, the series follows eleven strangers who believe they are participating in a reality TV show called Summer Camp, however, it was nothing like the camp they imagined, but instead a Killer Camp with a secret murderer among them.

-The contestants are tasked with earning money whilst simultaneously decoding the killer's identity before they end up "dead" themselves.
+During the day, the contestants are given tasks and games to earn money, however, each night, one of them is murdered.
+The contestants must simultaneously win games to earn money, while also discovering which one among them is responsible for the murders, before ending up dead themselves.